There are some things you need to know before you make a complaint:

 Check the status of your complaint

-An employee can check the status of their complaint after it has been submitted.
+You can check the status of your complaint after it has been submitted.

-Log in to an account to view a complaint.
+Log in to your account to view a complaint.

-Employees are responsible for keeping their contact information up-to-date with Employment Standards while going through the complaint process.
-If an employee cannot be contacted, the complaint file may be closed.
+You are responsible for keeping your contact information up-to-date with Employment Standards while going through the complaint process.
+If you cannot be reached using the contact details you provided, the complaint file may be closed.

-Log in to an account to update complaint information.
+Log in to your account to update your contact information.

 Cancel your complaint

-Log in to an account to cancel a complaint.
+Log in to your account to cancel your complaint.

-Part 3, section 82 of the Employment Standards Code outlines the process of filing a complaint.
+Part 3, section 82 of the Employment Standards Code outlines the process of making a complaint.